 most of the instructions and orders incorporated within the brochure containing the Central Civil Services (Temporary Service) Rules, 1949 are still effective exception thus far as they’re inconsistent with the Central Civil Services (Temporary Service) Rules, 1965.
 The instructions/orders which are still applicable have, therefore, been given under the relevant rule for information and guidance.

-that a short lived Government servant who resigned from service to require up, with prior permission, a meeting under an organization or Company wholly or substantially owned or controlled by the govt or in or under a body controlled or financed by Government shall be paid terminal gratuity at the speed prescribed under sub-rule (1)
+Provided that a short lived Government servant who resigned from service to require up, with prior permission, a meeting under an organization or Company wholly or substantially owned or controlled by the govt or in or under a body controlled or financed by Government shall be paid terminal gratuity at the speed prescribed under sub-rule (1) in respect of

 the service rendered by him under the Government:

 Provided further that a short lived Government servant who has been absorbed during a Central autonomous body, with the permission of the parent department, shall have an choice to count the service rendered under the govt for the aim of pension under the autonomous body if it’s a pension scheme, rather than drawing the terminal gratuity under the primary proviso.

 Explanation- For the aim of this sub-rule –

 (i) “Central autonomous body” means a body which is financed wholly or substantially from cess or Central Government grants and includes a Central statutory body or a Central University but doesn’t include a public undertaking falling under the purview of the Bureau of Public Enterprises;

 (ii) “financed substantially” means quite 50% of the expenditure is met by cess or Central Government grants.

 (1) Employees dying in commission are covered by CCS (Pension) Rules, 1972:- within the event of death in harness of temporary/quasi-permanent Government servants their families shall be eligible to family pension and death gratuity on an equivalent scale as admissible to families of permanent Government servants under the CCS (Pension) Rules, 1972.